From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

 \textbf{Our Vision.} Addressing the aforementioned limitations in FMware observability requires a shift in both methodology and technology.
-One of the key innovations needed is a \textit{general observability framework} for FMware that can capture both functional performance metrics and the internal cognitive processes of FMs and agents.
-This framework must allow developers to probe into multiple depths of abstraction, providing traceability not only at the system level, but also across the decision-making stages of autonomous agents.
+One of the key innovations needed is a \textit{general observability framework} for FMware that can capture both functional performance metrics and the internal cognitive processes of FM(s) and agents.
+This framework must allow developers to probe into multiple depths of abstraction, providing traceability not only at the system level but also across the decision-making stages of autonomous agents.
+Concretely, we extend FMware observability along five axes: (1) \textit{Output Integrity Monitoring}, to detect hallucinations, factual drift, and correctness regressions; (2) \textit{Semantic Feedback Integration}, capturing explicit ratings and implicit user corrections to improve alignment; (3) \textit{Reasoning Path Observability}, to trace intermediate reasoning or coordination between agents; (4) \textit{Decision-Level Traces}, linking outcomes to prompt spans, retrieved evidence, and invoked tools; and (5) \textit{Privacy-Preserving Failure Clustering}, aggregating anomalies without leaking user data.
+Each axis introduces distinct feasibility constraints, while (1--2) are already implementable via telemetry hooks, (3--5) require architectural changes to agents and runtime environments.

 We envision an \textit{observability analytics engine} that visualizes and analyzes events at higher abstraction levels, helping developers quickly pinpoint root causes in complex multi-agent workflows.
+These enhancements redefine observability from passive logging to active sense-making: integrity monitors and feedback signals highlight emerging failure modes, while decision-level and reasoning-path traces enable developers to explain \emph{why} outcomes occurred rather than only \emph{what} failed.
 To achieve this, we propose a ``plane flight recorder'' for agents, inspired by aviation black boxes.
 In FMware, this recorder would selectively capture an agent's internal reasoning steps and communications, allowing developers to trace decision-making pathways and understand how agents reach conclusions.